-Batesville's commitment to helping families honor the lives of those they love is reflected in its growing collection of Memorial Solutions products that are designed to enhance the funeral experience and deliver value to families long after the service is over.
+- Batesville's commitment to helping families honor the lives of those they love is reflected in its growing collection of Memorial Solutions products that are designed to enhance the funeral experience and deliver value to families long after the service is over.
 This collection includes both Memorial Products, which are items that families keep after the service to help them heal and remember, and Product Personalization offerings, which are features that enable families to customize select products to tell the unique story of their loved one during the service.
-Many of these solutions are proprietary to Batesville and include durable goods such as remembrance jewelry, LifeSymbols® corners, LifeStories® display medallions and tribute panels, product engraving, and cremation keepsakes, in addition to soft lines such as memorial stationery, FTD® flowers, and video tributes.
+Many of these solutions are proprietary to Batesville and include durable goods such as remembrance jewelry, LifeSymbols corners, LifeStories display medallions and tribute panels, product engraving, and cremation keepsakes, in addition to soft lines such as FTD flowers and video tributes. - Technology Solutions - The technology solutions business is a trusted provider of technology in the death care industry and is the leading partner to approximately 5,000 funeral homes and cemeteries across North America.
+Batesville offers a suite of integrated, easy-to-use technology products and services, including Weblink websites (both standard and customized), business management software, and funeral arrangement planning software solutions.
+All of these technology products are designed to support customers by: (1) creating marketing and revenue opportunities, (2) making processes easier and more efficient, and (3) enhancing relationships between funeral professionals and the families they serve.